rafael-carvalho-developer/portfolio/README.md

 # Portfolio React Project

 This portfolio site is built with React and Vite.
 It uses Supabase for managing dynamic content such as the Latest Project section.
+The admin area also lets you upload files to a Supabase Storage bucket.

 ## Setup